alinagrishchuk/node-training/express/README.md

 # Exercise
 Create own router and mount it to `/routed`.
 The router itself should respond to GET `/path` with HTTP status 200.

-So make sure you answer to path `localhost:3000/routed/path` with 200 OK response.
+So make sure you answer to GET `localhost:3000/routed/path` with 200 OK response.

 ---
 # Middleware